How to make the most of Reactive for your project

 In Part 1, I introduce Reactive architecture with MVI pattern to enable project to use entire power of RxJava instead of wrapping network requests into it.

-In Part 2, I show how to deal with MVVM provided by Google in a way that allows keeping all advantages of Reactive architecture with MVI introduced in previous part.
-With that solution, ViewModel becomes an Observer instead of Activity/Fragment(View), but keeps the same way of sending events as View.
+In Part 2, I show how to deal with MVVM provided by Google in a way that allows keeping all advantages of Reactive architecture with MVI introduced in the previous part.
+With that solution, ViewModel becomes an Observer instead of Activity/Fragment(View) but keeps the same way of sending events as View.

-In Part 3, I look at modular architecture that makes projects more easily scalable and builds much faster thanks to Gradle that doesn’t rebuild all modules that weren’t changed.
+In Part 3, I look at the modular architecture that makes projects more easily scalable and builds much faster thanks to Gradle that doesn’t rebuild all modules that weren’t changed.